Brisbane River

-The Brisbane River (Turrbal: Maiwar) is the longest river in South East Queensland, Australia, and flows through the city of Brisbane, before emptying into Moreton Bay on the Coral Sea.
+The Brisbane River (Turrbal: Maiwar) is the longest river in South East Queensland, Australia.
+It flows through the city of Brisbane, before emptying into Moreton Bay on the Coral Sea.
 John Oxley, the first European to explore the river, named it after the Governor of New South Wales, Sir Thomas Brisbane in 1823.
 The penal colony of Moreton Bay later adopted the same name, eventually becoming the present city of Brisbane.
 The river is a tidal estuary and the water is brackish from its mouth through the majority of the Brisbane metropolitan area westward to the Mount Crosby Weir.
 The river is wide and navigable throughout the Brisbane metropolitan area.
+It is affectionately known by locals as the "Brown Snake", on account of its silty waters and long, winding course.

 The river travels 344 km from Mount Stanley.
 The river is dammed by the Wivenhoe Dam, forming Lake Wivenhoe, the main water supply for Brisbane.
 The waterway is a habitat for the rare Queensland lungfish, Brisbane River cod (extinct), and bull sharks.

 Early travellers along the waterway admired the natural beauty, abundant fish and rich vegetation along its banks.
 From 1862 the Brisbane River has been dredged for navigation purposes.
 The river served as an important carriageway between Brisbane and Ipswich before a railway linking the towns was built in 1875.
 By the late 1920s, water quality in the river had significantly deteriorated.

 Multiple major floods occurred in 1893.
 In 1974, the most damaging flood on record occurred, causing the 66,000-tonne vessel Robert Miller (largest ship ever built on the river) to break free from its mooring.
 Other major floods occurred in January 2011 and February 2022.

 Extensive port facilities have been constructed on the Fisherman Islands, now known as the Port of Brisbane, located at the mouth of the river on Moreton Bay.
 There are 16 major bridges that cross the river.
 The Clem Jones Tunnel, opened in 2010, is the river's first underground crossing for road transport.
-The CityCat ferry service delivers passengers along the inner-city reaches of the river.
+The CityCat and KittyCat ferry services deliver passengers along the inner-city reaches of the river.

 Name

 In 1823 John Oxley named the river after the Governor Thomas Brisbane while surveying the area to locate a new penal settlement.
 The name is of Scottish origin, dating from at least 1643, from their family lands at Rothiebrisbane, Aberdeenshire.
-This is name now used by the Queensland Government.
+This is the name now used by the Queensland Government.

-Maiwar is the name of the river in the Turrbal language (the language of the Aboriginal group native to the Brisbane area).
+Maiwar is the name of the river in the Turrbal language (the language of an Aboriginal group native to the Brisbane area).
 The name is also used for the inner-western state electorate of Maiwar.

 According to Archibald Meston and Tom Petrie in 1901, the Aboriginal people of the Brisbane area did not have a single name for the river, but rather they named individual reaches and bends.